fwoodruff/async_io/README.md

 # async_io

 This is an asynchronous runtime written in Rust.
-Tokio, Goroutines and Boost Asio are enterprise projects addressing the same problem.
+Tokio and Boost Asio are enterprise projects addressing the same problem.

 When writing I/O bound multitasking programs, like servers, it is easier to reason about forked processes and blocking I/O, than polling and thread pool management.
 However liberally spawning processes (or threads), then blocking on socket I/O calls, puts substantial strain on the operating system.